Where’s My State Refund? Track Your Refund in Every State

 • There are several reasons you may not have received your state tax refund including:

-• There was an error
+• There was an error.

-• You owe past debts
+• You owe past debts.

 • You got taken advantage of by a tax scammer — if the IRS needs to contact you, they will almost always do so by mail.
 If you receive a phone call or email from someone claiming to be the IRS, don’t give them your information, as it could be a scammer trying to steal your tax refund.
+Learn more about what to do if you’re a victim of tax identity theft.

 • Why is my state refund less than what I filed?

-• There are several reasons why your refund can be less than what you filed.
+• There are several reasons why your refund can be less than what you filed:

 • The state tax office may recalculate your form if they notice a problem.